space-bacon/SignSystems/README.md

 ## Overview

-This project categorizes a given keyword or phrase into various sign systems and subcategories to analyze the influence of each sign system.
+This project categorizes a given keyword, phrase or pdf into various sign systems and subcategories to analyze the influence of each sign system.
 The project uses both simple string matching and GPT-4 to provide an in-depth analysis and detailed descriptions.

 ## Sign Systems and Subcategories